hckjck/python-deprecation/README.md

 ## Testing deprecations

-Python's [warning control](https://docs.python.org/3.5/library/warnings.html) provides the method [catch_warnings](https://docs.python.org/3.5/library/warnings.html#warnings.catch_warnings) to collect warnings within a `with` block.
+Python's [warning control](https://docs.python.org/3.5/library/warnings.html) provides a method called [catch_warnings](https://docs.python.org/3.5/library/warnings.html#warnings.catch_warnings) to collect warnings within a `with` block.
 Setting `record=True` enables you to record the warnings which were emittied during execution of your code and check if the desired warnings where raised as expected.
 We won't evalutate this in depth, due to it is well documentent in Python documentation [here](https://docs.python.org/3.5/library/warnings.html#testing-warnings).

 ```python
 from warnings import catch_warnings